blockrockettech/blockrocket-hugo/content/usecases/metafactory-case-study.md

 ### Implementation

-We build a suite of contracts and technology to perform tasks numerous activities including a sealed bid auction, a stepped price sale, all underpinned by non-fungible token issuance
+We build a suite of contracts and technology to perform numerous activities including a sealed bid auction, a stepped price sale, all underpinned by non-fungible token issuance

 #### Smart Contracts in the Solidity language
  * Enforcing ownership, providing a mechanism for token value transfer